Cynthia is a digital marketer, writer, and artist. She writes about a variety of topics, especially digital marketing, languages & culture.

-I moved to an area with about five acres and that first summer, I noticed lots of blooming plants that I usually didn't see in Colorado.
+My new home came with about five acres of land, and that first summer, I noticed lots of blooming plants that I wouldn't see in Colorado.
 Having an interest in biology, my inner scientist went to work and began investigating.
 I found that in and around my yard, I have so many useful “weeds” and plants growing.

-Once I found out how beneficial they were, I began experimenting and making teas, cooking them in meals, and making fragrant oils, vinegars and even sachets from them.
+Once I found out how beneficial they were, I began experimenting.
+I began incorporating them into my cooking in addition to making teas, fragrant oils, and vinegars.
+I made sachets from them, as well.

-I will caution you, however.
-It’s extremely important to identify these plants with 100% certainty.
-Lots of look-alikes exist.
-Those look-alikes can be harmful or even fatal if you’re not careful.
+I will caution you, however: it’s extremely important to identify these plants with 100% certainty.
+Lots of look-alikes exist, some of which can be harmful or even fatal if you’re not careful.

-Everyone reacts differently to herbs (and weeds) and they can have drug interactions – use utmost caution.
+Everyone reacts differently to herbs (and weeds) and they can have drug interactions—use the utmost caution.

 This weed caught my attention because it has showy little blue flowers on tall stalks in the spring and summer.
 It likes to grow in full sun and it decorates the roadsides with a beautiful display of color.